jwmarb/https---github.com-jwmarb-relink-grinder/README.md

   - Automatic sigil transmutation with a way to restock knickknack vouchers
     - Restocking knickknack vouchers can be done via through **Trade Sigils** or **Trade Wrightstones**

+## Performance & Benchmarks

+This program does not require a high performance computer to run.
+You do not need a strong GPU for this from my testing.

+On a Lenovo Slim 7i 16" (i7-12700H, 32GB DDR5 RAM, Intel Arc A370M), for _25 hours_, the application still ran Lucilius
+Proud fight, reaching up to the 99th run (before I stopped it) while each fight lasted 14-16 minutes.
+FPS averaged around 30-40 fps on the lowest graphic settings with the device display set at 1920x1080.

+On a custom build pc (i7-13700K, 32GB DDR4 RAM, RX 5700 XT), for _8 hours_, the application still ran Lucilius Proud fight, reaching up to the 30th run (before I stopped it) while each fight lasted 14-16 minutes.
+FPS averaged 90-120 fps on the highest graphic settings with the device display set at 1920x1080.

+Overall, this should work on every pc regardless of specs.
+This program is optimized to be run on a single-core.

 ## How To Use

 There is no executable, so this is required: